San Juan County Court Records

 San Juan County Criminal Court Records

 Felony cases and serious misdemeanors in San Juan County are adjudicated by the Eleventh Judicial District Court.
-Lower-level misdemeanors, DWI offenses, and preliminary felony hearings are handled by the magistrate courts in Aztec and Farmington.
-Traffic and minor criminal violations within municipal limits go to the respective municipal court.
+Lower-level misdemeanors, DWI offenses, and preliminary felony hearings go to the magistrate courts in Aztec and Farmington.
+Traffic violations and minor criminal matters within city limits are handled by the appropriate municipal court.

 Searching Criminal Court Records